oneman/FiosRemote/database_readme.txt

+This program requires a database at this moment, postgres or mysql.

+The default is postgres, the database of winners.

-change adapter in vhash.rb to mysql maybe
+If you are going to use mysql change adapter in vhash.rb ( LINE 5 or so) to mysql

+Update the user/host/password as needed.

 this is the only important table at this time

-data in fiostv_data.sql
+database data in: fiostv_otherway2.sql

+Run that after creating the database/tables.
+Should work in mysql/postgres

 ----------
 POSTGRES::::